Because of the pandemic, we are not scheduling any field trips until further notice.

 Field Trips

-The standard field trip lasts two hours and consists of a museum tour, a question and answer session, and a film presentation.
+The standard field trip lasts two hours and consists of a museum tour, a question and answer session, and special presentation.
 The duration and content of each part are flexible according to your needs.

 The Holocaust Center offers field trips at no charge, although donations are greatly appreciated.
 School groups wishing to schedule a field trip, may reserve a field trip date by clicking the button below and filling out the request form.